DFSupply/DFS_xTupleInstaller_RHEL/README.md

 ./install.sh
 ```

-PostgreSQL will be running on the port you requested
+PostgreSQL will be running on the port you requested.
 You will need to import the plv8 extension that was created.
 ```
 psql -U postgres